What Are Thai Shrimp Cakes?

 How do you keep Thai shrimp cakes from falling apart?

-Three things keep Thai shrimp cakes from falling apart: working the shrimp paste until it is properly sticky and cohesive, refrigerating the formed cakes for fifteen to twenty minutes before cooking so the mixture firms, and cooking at the correct oil temperature so the exterior sets quickly rather than the cake absorbing oil and losing structure.
+Three things keep Thai shrimp cakes from falling apart: working the shrimp paste until it is properly sticky and cohesive, coating in breadcrumbs, and refrigerating the formed cakes for fifteen to twenty minutes before cooking so the mixture firms.
 Do not turn the cakes until the bottom edge is visibly golden and the cake releases cleanly from the pan.
 If it resists, wait.

 What sauce is served with Thai shrimp cakes?

-Thai sweet chili sauce is the traditional accompaniment for Thai shrimp cakes — available bottled at Asian grocery stores and most supermarkets.
-It is sweet, slightly vinegary, and gently spiced, complementing rather than competing with the savory cake.
-Fresh cucumber slices alongside are not optional — their coolness and crunch are part of how the dish is correctly eaten.
-Nam Prik Pao — Thai roasted chili paste — is an alternative dipping sauce for those who want more complexity and heat.
+Thai sweet chili sauce is the traditional accompaniment for Thai shrimp cakes, available bottled at Asian grocery stores and most supermarkets.
+It is sweet, slightly vinegary, and gently spiced, complementing the savory cake.
+Fresh cucumber slices alongside are not optional.
+Their coolness and crunch are part of how the dish is correctly eaten.
+Nam Prik Pao, Thai roasted chili paste, is an alternative dipping sauce for those who want more complexity and heat.